Jered Weaver: 2012

 Starting off the 2012 season, Weaver pitched a four-hit shutout against Kansas City Royals on April 6.
 Shortly thereafter, he recorded his first official career no-hitter on May 2 against the Minnesota Twins.
 Weaver allowed only two baserunners – Chris Parmelee reached on a passed ball after a strikeout in the second inning, and Josh Willingham walked in the seventh, he struck out nine and walked only the one batter.
 On May 28, Weaver sustained a lower back injury after following through on a pitch and was subsequently placed on the 15-day disabled list.
-Nearing the end of the season and with the Angels still in contention for a postseason spot, Weaver for the first time in his career won his twentieth game, on September 28 against the Texas Rangers.
+Nearing the end of the season and with the Angels still in contention for a postseason spot, Weaver for the first time in his career won his 20th game, on September 28 against the Texas Rangers.